-Nottingham City Council offers a free Recycling and Waste Reduction Schools Programme to support schools in delivering high-quality sustainability education within real, local context.
+Nottingham City Council offers a free Recycling and Waste Reduction Schools Programme to support schools in delivering high-quality sustainability education within a real, local context.

 Delivered by a teacher-trained, DBS-checked Schools Engagement Officer, the programme helps pupils understand how waste and recycling works in Nottingham, while supporting curriculum delivery and whole-school priorities.